icerockdev/moko-mvvm/README.md

 ```
 required export of `mvvm-core` and `mvvm-flow`.

+## Documentation

+The API documentation for moko-mvvm can be found at https://icerockdev.github.io/moko-mvvm.

 ## Usage
 ### Simple view model
 Let’s say we need a screen with a button click counter.
 To implement it we should: